 Ubusot, the main temple, offers another set of stunning walls and roofing.
 Unfortunately, taking photos inside the temple is strictly prohibited.
 Before taking the exit of the main temple, snap a shot of the side of the ubusot for a different angle.
 A golden building still has intricate details and will show up after you traced your way to the exit.
 While others proceed to their next destination, I explored the compound and even found another smaller white structure.

 A bit farther from the city center is a museum known as Black House.
 Baan Dam Museum is a work of art of Thailand’s National Artist Thawan Duchanee.
 The museum-slash-village transcends the style of the artist that basically deals with Buddhist values.
 The black house is elevated from the ground, one of the unique features of Lanna architecture.

 For the interior, regularly-spaced windows and high ceiling produce and add a shadowy effect on photographs taken inside the structure.
 Some of the columns and wooden planks have meticulous woodworks and carvings.
 In contrast to the Wat Rong Khun, the black house has a lot to offer.
 In fact, you can exit the main structure and explore more ‘art installations’ within the compound at your own pace.

-Leisure walk on the entire compound, under the shades of towering trees, will let you marvel on more traditional Thai houses.
+Leisure walk on the entire compound, under the shades of towering trees, will let you marvel at more traditional Thai houses.
 Few structures on the far end are dome-shaped buildings and a submarine-shaped, more of a rhino, that is regrettably not open for viewing.
-If tourists equates white temple as heaven, the artistry that Duchanee created allows guest to compare it to hell.
-The attraction doesn’t require a fee during our visit but I heard the management already started collecting a 80THB fee.
+If tourists equate white temple as heaven, the artistry that Duchanee created allows guest to compare it to hell.
+The attraction doesn’t require a fee during our visit but I heard the management already started collecting an 80THB fee.